self-host/self-host/docs/presentations/first_few_steps.md

 ---

-1. Scroll to the blue <a target="_blank" href="http://127.0.0.1:8095/static/swagger-ui#/timeseries/QueryTimeseriesForData">GET /v2/timeseries/{uuid}/data</a> field, located right above the field from the last section and expand it.
+1. Navigate to the blue <a target="_blank" href="http://127.0.0.1:8095/static/swagger-ui#/timeseries/QueryTimeseriesForData">GET /v2/timeseries/{uuid}/data</a> field, located right above the field from the last section and expand it.

 2. Click on the *Try it out* button.